The DJI Mini SE is the new budget drone for everyone

 The DJI Mini SE is the company’s new cheap drone that is set to take on the only real area of the market that it doesn’t currently own.
-Priced under $300 (£217/AU$409) the Mini SE is a lite version of the DJI Mini 2 and shares a lot of features with the previous Mavic Mini.
+Priced under $300 / AU$500 (around £217), the Mini SE is a lite version of the DJI Mini 2 and shares a lot of features with the previous Mavic Mini.

 Most of the spec we already knew from the Walmart leak back in June.
-It features a 249g weight (which keeps it under the FAA and CAA registering requirements), it has a 30-minute flight time, 2.7K camera with three-axis gimbal and a 4km HD video transmission (though this may be limited outside the US).
+It features a 249g weight (which keeps it under the FAA, CAA and CASA registering requirements), it has a 30-minute flight time, 2.7K camera with three-axis gimbal and a 4km HD video transmission (though this may be limited outside the US).
 It’s foldable too, making it easy to carry.

 While the chassis seems the be the same as the new DJI Mini 2, its maximum speed of 13m/s is slower, as is its ascent speed of 4m/s – though it can descend faster.
 It also lacks the 4K video resolution, offering just the FHD and 2.7K options of the Mavic Mini.